brombal/stylix-docs/markdown/why-stylix.md

 In fact, other libraries such as *styled-components* and *Emotion* offer similar solutions to these problems.
 We think those are great libraries and they heavily inspired Stylix.
 We just felt that they didn't take things far enough: rather than integrating CSS directly with React, they introduced entirely new ways to write CSS.
 Template literals (`` styled.div`...` ``), prop functions, and custom Babel configurations are small but unnecessary learning curves.

 Stylix took the approach of making CSS as closely paired with React as JSX did to bring HTML and JavaScript together.
-We went a little further than these other libraries and said "no more quirky syntaxes, APIs, or configurations; let's just use what React already offers."
-Indeed, React already provides great ways to do everything we need for simple, reusable styles.
+We went a little further than these other libraries, and said "no more quirky syntaxes, APIs, or configurations; let's just use what React already offers."
+Indeed, React already provides great ways to do everything we need for styles that are clean, reusable, and maintainable.

-If you're convinced of how delightful styling your React apps will be with Stylix, let's see what else you can do.
+If you're convinced now of how delightful styling your React apps will be with Stylix, let's see what else it can do for you.